On the Opium Trail

 Throughout the tour we travel by comfortable, air-conditioned 16 seat private minibus.
 There will be enough room in the vehicle to carry our maximum 5 guests, guide, driver, luggage and camera gear.
 Please however bring a maximum of 1 large suitcase, small daypack and/or camera bag.

 Prices are per person based on double occupancy and do not include international airfare to/from your destination or internal flights during the tour.
 Single supplement is available at $625 per person.
 On private tours, surcharges may apply to certain travel dates based upon international or local holidays, as well as local events and festivals.
 All prices and fares are quoted in U.S. dollars and are subject to change.
 See the terms and conditions for this trip for more information.

 Early Bird Bookings

-We offer a early bird discount of 10% If tour bookings are made 6 months in advance of departure.
+We offer an early bird discount of 10% if tour bookings are made 6 months in advance of departure.

-We take an initial holding deposit of $500 per person, which is non-refundable (unless we call off the trip for some reason).
+We take an initial holding deposit of $500 per person, which is non-refundable.
 The remainder is due 3 months in advance of the departure date.
 We also confirm tour departure at this point, and people can go ahead and book flights.